Ishvara Temple, Arasikere: Architecture

 The Ishvara temple was constructed using soapstone.
 It is modest in size, yet with a sophisticated architecture because of its ground plan: a 16-point star-shaped mantapa (hall) and a stellate shrine with each corner distinct.
 According to Dhaky, a scholar of temple architecture and history, the temple "ranks among the most notable of the Hoysala times".
 Foekema calls it "exceptionally intricate".

 The temple faces east.
 It has an open navaranga and a mukha-mantapa with a round dome on top, likely one with a seated Nandi (now missing).
 This open mandapa is supported on 21 pillars, of which 8 are towards the middle and decorated, while the outer 13 pillars have a pair of elephants near their base.
 There is a square outer porch.
-The open mantapa (mandapa, hall), is a deep concentric joist-and rafter ceiling with a inverted lotus, states Dhaky, and this is so crafted that it successfully simulates a timber appearance.
+The open mantapa (mandapa, hall), is a deep concentric joist-and rafter ceiling with an inverted lotus, states Dhaky, and this is so crafted that it successfully simulates a timber appearance.
 The architect provided an integrated stone bench along the sides of the open mandapa for pilgrims to gather and sit.
 Inside is another closed gudha-mantapa.
 The gudha-mandapa is a 20 feet by 20 feet square.
 The ceiling of this closed mantapa is supported by four lathe turned pillars.